PTDonnelly/pisco/README.md

 ## Summary

-The Pisco project is designed to facilitate the efficient extraction and processing of cloud product data from the Infrared Atmospheric Sounding Interferometer (IASI) for spectrum analysis, along with correlating L1C spectra with L2 cloud products.
+`Pisco` is designed to facilitate the efficient extraction and processing of cloud product data from the Infrared Atmospheric Sounding Interferometer (IASI) for spectrum analysis, along with correlating L1C spectra with L2 cloud products.

-The main components of the Pisco project include the `Configurer`, `Extractor`, `L1CProcessor`, `L2Processor`, and `Correlator` classes.
+The main components of `Pisco` include the `Configurer`, `Extractor`, `Preprocessor`, and `Processor` classes.

 1. **Configurer Class**: This class manages the setting of configuration parameters required for data extraction and processing.
 These parameters include date ranges, data level, data paths, IASI L1C target products, IASI channel indices, spatial ranges for binning, and desired cloud phase from L2 products. **Change these values for each analysis.**

 2. **Extractor Class**: This class is the key driver of the data extraction process.
 It utilises the `Configurer` class to set the parameters for the extraction process and manages the flow of extraction and processing.

-3. **L1CProcessor Class**: This class handles the Level 1C (L1C) IASI data product, i.e., the calibrated spectra.
-It provides methods for loading, processing, saving, and preparing the L1C data for correlation with L2 products.
+3. **Preprocessor Class**: This class handles the Level 1C (L1C) and Level 2 (L2) IASI data products, (calibrated spectra and retirieved products, respectively).
+It provides methods for loading, processing, saving, and preparing for analysis.

-4. **L2Processor Class**: This class handles the the Level 2 (L2) IASI data product, specifically cloud products.
-It offers methods for loading, processing, saving the L2 data, and preparing it for correlation with L1C products.

-5. **Correlator Class**: This class handles correlating the L1C spectra with L2 cloud products.
-It achieves this by taking the resulting files from `L1CProcessor` and `L2Processor` and providing methods for correlating the data between these products.
-It looks for observations with a specific cloud phase and finds the corresponding spectra, then deletes the products of `L1CProcessor` and `L2Processor`.
+5. **Processor Class**: This class handles correlating the L1C spectra with L2 cloud products.
+It takes the resulting files from `Preprocessor` and correlates the spectral observations with a specific cloud phase, saves the corresponding spectra to a reduced dataset, then deletes the products of `Preprocessor`.

 The `main` function executes the entire process.
 It starts by creating an instance of the `Config` class to set the necessary parameters for the data extraction.
 Then, an `Extractor` is instantiated with this configuration, running the data extraction and processing sequence.
-The extractor iterates through the specified date ranges, extracting and processing the data accordingly. `L1CProcessor` uses a C script (OBR tool designed by IASI team) to read binary data, extracts variables to an intermediate binary file, extracts that to CSV or HDF5, and deletes the intermediate file. `L2Processor` uses a C script (unofficial BUFR reader designed by IASI team) to read binary data, and save to CSV (there is no intermediate step with this reader).
-The `Correlator` class then correlates the processed L1C and L2 data.
+The extractor iterates through the specified date ranges, extracting and processing the data accordingly. `Preprocessor` uses a C script (OBR tool designed by IASI team) to read binary data, extracts variables to an intermediate binary file, extracts that to CSV or HDF5, and deletes the intermediate file.
+The `Processor` class then correlates the processed L1C and L2 data.

 The `correlate` and `data_level` attributes of the `Config` class can be set in the JSON file to process each data level. `correlate` can be set True or False.
 False is non-destructive, it extracts binary data and saves spectra (L1C) and cloud products (L2) in CSV format.
 If True then the previous functionality can still apply, but when the spectra are filtered based on the outputs of the cloud products, a final CSV file is produced and the initial products are deleted. `correlate` can be True if there are existing L1C and L2 files (no need to run the Extractor of Processors) as logn as the file naming is consistent.
 By default, all are set to True as it is assumed that on a given day the user wants to simply generate a reduced dataset of spectra containing the desired cloud_phase.